Legendre transformation

 The function $f(x)$ is defined on the interval $[a,b]$.
 For a given $p$, the difference $px - f(x)$ takes the maximum at $x'$.
 Thus, the Legendre transformation of $f(x)$ is $f^*(p) =p x'-f(x')$.

 In mathematics, the Legendre transformation (or Legendre transform), first introduced by Adrien-Marie Legendre in 1787 when studying the minimal surface problem, is an involutive transformation on real-valued functions that are convex on a real variable.
-Specifically, if a real-valued multivariable function is convex on one of its independent real variables, then the Legendre transform with respect to this variable is applicable to the function.
+Specifically, if a real-valued multivariable function is convex on one of its real independent variables, then the Legendre transform with respect to this variable is applicable to the function.

 In physical problems, the Legendre transform is used to convert functions of one quantity (such as position, pressure, or temperature) into functions of the conjugate quantity (momentum, volume, and entropy, respectively).
 In this way, it is commonly used in classical mechanics to derive the Hamiltonian formalism out of the Lagrangian formalism (or vice versa) and in thermodynamics to derive the thermodynamic potentials, as well as in the solution of differential equations of several variables.